How to Make a Notion Investment Portfolio Synced with Google Sheets [Free Template]

 Embedding the chart in Notion

-Now we will embed the chart in Notion using the Embed block.
+Now we will embed the chart in Notion using an Embed block.

-Go to File -> Publish to web.
-A modal will appear where we need to select if we want a link or an embed.
+In Sheets, go to File > Publish to web.
+A modal will appear with the option to select a link or an embed.
 Select Embed and the chart that we previously created from the options.
-Copy the code, we will need it now to embed the chart in Notion.
+Then, copy the code.

 Publishing the chart to web in Google Sheets.

-Back into Notion, add an Embed type of block and paste the code, you should now be able to see the interactive chart!
-Notion updates the content every time you open the page and Google Sheets updates it every 5 minutes.
+Back in Notion, add an Embed block and paste the code.
+You should now be able to see the interactive chart!
+Notion updates the content every time you open the page, and Google Sheets updates it every 5 minutes.

 Portfolio updated in Notion with additional properties and chart.